mgarbacz/brunch-express-socket-angular/README.md

 Brunch is a finicky tool.
 It is fantastic for a real project because it eases so much pain.
 It takes a bit of time to learn and understand it's use, however.
 If you want to play it safe, I would avoid using it.

-Just create a `public` folder where all your HTML/CSS/JavaScript will go like you are used to.
-Pull down the `package.json` and `server.js` files from this project.
-Remove any dependency that says `xxx-brunch` from the `package.json`.
-You can then proceed with using the rest of the stack under the guide of their documentation.
+If you are avoiding Brunch, you can find your own path using the rest of the stack and it's documentation.